randal-sean-harrison/academic-website-template-bs3/README.md

 ## Linking Your Vitae to a PDF
 Rather than embed a Google Doc, you may wish to place a pdf of your vitae in the **docs** folder and link directly to that.
-To do so, simply replace this code...
+To do so, simply replace this code on the **Vitae.html** page...

 ```html
 <iframe width='100%' height='5200' frameborder='0' scrolling='no' src='https://docs.google.com/document/d/1_AJVKpKeyh_NFvlKA6nOT7GbR8NuFfJjQn-5tIumWpY/preview' allowfullscreen></iframe>